-Sunset Towers, which is on Lake Michigan, faces east, is empty and ready to be populated.
+Sunset Towers, which is on Lake Michigan, faces east (away from the sunset), is empty and ready to be populated.

 Barney Northrup, who's not a real person, mails out letters to the building's chosen tenants.